 I can remember being in Hanoi and after 12 days straight of tours and travelling, I just wanted to chill out.
 I wanted to go and get my nails done and to visit a museum I’d spotted the day before.
 So I did exactly that.
 I cancelled the tour I was meant to be going on and I did my own thing.

-5) You can seek out company if you want it
+5) With solo travel, you can seek out company if you want it

 When you’re away and you’re on your own, you can always find somebody to talk to if that’s what you want.
 From the bar person, to the bus driver.
 If you’re after company you can seek it out.